 The California Current Marine Mammal Assessment Program is responsible for publishing the annual marine mammal U.S. West Coast Stock Assessment Reports.
-We conduct research to provide estimates for many key elements of the Stock Assessment Reports (such as estimates of population size and trends, human-caused mortality and serious injury).
-We develop field and analytical methods for improving how stock assessments are conducted.
+We conduct research to provide estimates of population size and trends, human-caused mortality and serious injury and develop field and analytical methods for improving how stock assessments are conducted.

 Cetacean Health and Life History